Sumit-Mahat0/Wavecom_Telecom_Analysis/README.md

 🚀 Excited to Share My Latest Power BI Project: "Wavecon 5G Telecom Analysis" 📊
 Hi Everyone,
-I'm thrilled to present my latest Virtual Internship Power BI Project at AtliQ Technologies, where I analyzed the impact of Wavecon Telecom’s 5G launch across 15 cities in India.
+I'm thrilled to present my latest Virtual Internship Power BI Project at AtliQ Technologies, where I analyzed the impact of Wavecon Telecom’s 5G launch across 15 cities in India, a leading telecom provider in India.

 🔎 Project Overview
 Wavecon launched its 5G services in May, bringing both growth opportunities and challenges.
 This project provides a deep dive into revenue performance, user engagement, market share trends, and key strategic recommendations.